-The serial communication with the 78M6613 takes place over a UART (UART0) interface.
+The serial communication with the 78M6613 takes place over a UART (RS232) interface.
 The default settings for the UART of the 78M6613, as implemented in this firmware, are given below:

-Baud Rate: 38400bps

-Data Bits: 8

-Parity: None

-Stop Bits: 1

-Flow Control: Xon/Xoff
+Baud Rate:38400bpsData Bits:8Parity:NoneStop Bits:1Flow Control:Xon/Xoff

-The firmware allows two types of communication protocols (modes) through UART0: CLI (Command Line Interface) mode and auto-report mode (default operation).
+The firmware allows communication through UART0 also known as CLI (Command Line Interface) mode.